drauger-os-development/website/posts/wiki/Writing Posts for this Wiki.md

 This field works exactly like the AUTHOR field.
 However, it denotes who edited the post.
 </br></br></br>
 #### Comments
-Comments take up an entire line, with the first character on the line being a hashtag (#).
+Comments start with a hashtag (#) and take up the entire line.
 </br></br>
 For example:
 </br></br>